 - Based on the previous year’s dividend it was trading on a 6.5% yield.

 The company was the Lambert Howarth Group PLC (Lambert Howarth) and it designed, sourced and supplied footwear, accessories and house ware products under its own labels and licensed brands to retail customers.

-Over the next month the share price kept on falling and I kept on buying.
+Over the next month the share price kept on falling and I kept on buying – this is something I now NEVER do more than once.
 A month and a half after my first purchase the share price was 44% lower and had made five purchases.

 Shortly thereafter the value investment fund Intrinsic Value Investors bought a 4,9% stake in the company.
 So I thought I could not be completely wrong with my analysis.